sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 Components summary
 ------------------
-EAR package is then divided in 4 main components.
+EAR package is then divided in a set of components.

 1) EAR library, which holds the main functionality and is loaded next to your job application.
 Visit [EAR lib page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/library/README.md) for more information.
 2) EAR daemon, which manages the privileged reads, writes and calls required by the library.
 Visit [EAR daemon page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/daemon/README.md) for more information.
 3) EAR learning phase tools, which computes node coefficients.
 Visit [EAR learning phase page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/learning/README.md) for more information.
 4) EAR slurm plugin, making life easy in case you are using SLURM for your cluster job management.
 Visit [EAR slurm plugin page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/slurm_plugin/README.md) for more information.
+5) EAR scripts, to facilitate the use of the library and the demon when not using SLURM, or for a complete learning phase execution.
+Visit [EAR scripts page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/etc/scripts/README.md) for more information.

 Requirements
 ------------